I acted as lead designer when Radically Digital were hired by Word on the Curb to complete a full 2 week discovery to research, uncover and design.

 A USP of SQWAD was to give clients access to qualitative feedback from real people.
 A key part about relaying this feedback was finding a clear and concise way of presenting back results.

-The screens and prototypes created a strong vision for the next evolution of the business - productising their know-how and service they have been offering for years.
+The screens and prototypes created a strong vision for the next evolution of the business, leveraging their exisiting offering.